greg-raven/Uncommon-Sense/_drafts/all.md

 - Henry Ford (1863-1947)

-My advice to you is get married: if you find a good wife you’ll be happy; if not, you’ll become a philosopher. “
-- Socrates (470-399 B.C.)
+My advice to you is get married: if you find a good wife you’ll be happy; if not, you’ll become a philosopher.
+Socrates (470-399 B.C.)

-Egotist: a person more interested in himself than in me. “
-- Ambrose Bierce (1842-1914)
+Egotist: a person more interested in himself than in me.
+Ambrose Bierce (1842-1914)

-It has become appallingly obvious that our technology has exceeded our humanity. “
-- Albert Einstein (1879-1955)
+It has become appallingly obvious that our technology has exceeded our humanity.
+Albert Einstein (1879-1955)

-Any man who is under 30, and is not a liberal, has no heart; and any man who is over 30, and is not a conservative, has no brains.”
+Any man who is under 30, and is not a liberal, has no heart; and any man who is over 30, and is not a conservative, has no brains.
+Winston Churchill
-- Sir Winston Churchill (1874-1965)

-I would have made a good Pope. “
-- Richard M. Nixon (1913-1994)
+I would have made a good Pope.
+Richard M. Nixon (1913-1994)

-Make everything as simple as possible, but not simpler. “
-- Albert Einstein (1879-1955)
+Make everything as simple as possible, but not simpler.
+Albert Einstein (1879-1955)

-It is dangerous to be sincere unless you are also stupid. “
-- George Bernard Shaw (1856-1950)
+It is dangerous to be sincere unless you are also stupid.
+George Bernard Shaw (1856-1950)

-A man can’t be too careful in the choice of his enemies. “
-- Oscar Wilde (1854-1900)
+A man can’t be too careful in the choice of his enemies.
+Oscar Wilde (1854-1900)

-Forgive your enemies, but never forget their names. “
-- John F. Kennedy (1917-1963)
+Forgive your enemies, but never forget their names.
+John F. Kennedy (1917-1963)

-Well-timed silence hath more eloquence than speech. “
-- Martin Fraquhar Tupper
+Well-timed silence hath more eloquence than speech.
+Martin Fraquhar Tupper

 From the moment I picked your book up until I laid it down I was convulsed with laughter.
-Some day I intend reading it. “
-- Groucho Marx (1895-1977)
+Some day I intend reading it.
+Groucho Marx (1895-1977)

-It is better to have a permanent income than to be fascinating. “
-- Oscar Wilde (1854-1900)
+It is better to have a permanent income than to be fascinating.
+Oscar Wilde (1854-1900)

-The graveyards are full of indispensable men. “
-- Charles de Gaulle (1890-1970)
+The graveyards are full of indispensable men.
+Charles de Gaulle (1890-1970)

-You can pretend to be serious; you can’t pretend to be witty. “
-- Sacha Guitry (1885-1957)
+You can pretend to be serious; you can’t pretend to be witty.
+Sacha Guitry (1885-1957)

-Behind every great fortune there is a crime. “
-- Honore de Balzac (1799-1850)
+Behind every great fortune there is a crime.
+Honore de Balzac (1799-1850)

-I am not young enough to know everything. “
-- Oscar Wilde (1854-1900)
+I am not young enough to know everything.
+Oscar Wilde (1854-1900)

-The object of war is not to die for your country but to make the other bastard die for his. “
+The object of war is not to die for your country but to make the other bastard die for his.
+George Patton
-- General George Patton (1885-1945)

-Too many pieces of music finish too long after the end. “
+Too many pieces of music finish too long after the end.
+Igor Stravinsky
-- Igor Stravinsky (1882-1971)

-Happiness is good health and a bad memory. “
+Happiness is good health and a bad memory.
+Ingrid Bergman
-- Ingrid Bergman (1917-1982)

-Friends may come and go, but enemies accumulate. “
+Friends may come and go, but enemies accumulate.
+Thomas Jones
-- Thomas Jones

-You can get more with a kind word and a gun than you can with a kind word alone. “
+You can get more with a kind word and a gun than you can with a kind word alone.
+Al Capone
-- Al Capone (1899-1947)

-The cynics are right nine times out of ten. “
-- Henry Louis Mencken (1880-1956)
+The cynics are right nine times out of ten.
+Henry Louis Mencken

-Attention to health is life’s greatest hindrance. “
+Attention to health is life’s greatest hindrance.
+Plato
-- Plato (427-347 B.C.)

-Not only is there no God, but try finding a plumber on Sunday. “
+Not only is there no God, but try finding a plumber on Sunday.
+Woody Allen
-- Woody Allen (1935-)

-I have never let my schooling interfere with my education. “
+I have never let my schooling interfere with my education.
+Mark Twain
-- Mark Twain (1835-1910)

-I don’t want to achieve immortality through my work; I want to achieve immortality through not dying. “
+I don’t want to achieve immortality through my work; I want to achieve immortality through not dying.
+Woody Allen
-- Woody Allen (1935-)

-Heav’n hath no rage like love to hatred turn’d, Nor Hell a fury, like a woman scorn’d. “
+Heav’n hath no rage like love to hatred turn’d, Nor Hell a fury, like a woman scorn’d.
+William Congreve
-- William Congreve (1670-1729)

-A pessimist sees the difficulty in every opportunity; an optimist sees the opportunity in every difficulty.“ - Sir Winston Churchill (1874-1965)
+A pessimist sees the difficulty in every opportunity; an optimist sees the opportunity in every difficulty.
+Winston Churchill

 To act without clear understanding, to form habits without investigation, to follow a path all one’s life without knowing where it really leads — such is the behavior of the multitude.
 Mencius